kaosf/nost/README.md

 Edit and `:w` to publish an event of kind 1.

-The container detects your `close_write` event of `data/content.txt`, and post it to Nostr.
+The container detects your `WatchMask::MODIFY` event of `data/content.txt`, and post it to Nostr.

 ## My Vim script example